Calculating Sufficient Masking Levels

 ___________________________________________________________________________________________________________

-2) In the above scenario for air conduction masking, the masking level was 35 dB less than the air-conduction presentation level.
+In the above scenario, presented in question #1, the masking level was 40 dB less than the air-conduction presentation level.
 Magic number?
-Well, maybe.
+Well, sort of.
 Assume that the air-conduction signal crossing over will be attenuated 50 dB.
 You could subtract 50, and present that much contralateral masking, but then if there is any minor calibration error or air-bone gap, you are in trouble.
-So, by adding 15 more to the masking level you have a bit of a pad.
+So, by adding 10 more to the masking level you have a bit of a pad.
 And of course:

 is the same as